 - the name and contact information of your current Alberta employer

-- scanned copy of your current work permit or other status document
+- scanned copy of your most recent work permit or other status document

 - scanned copy of a request that IRCC has sent you asking for a 204(c) Letter (if applicable)

-- copy of your eServices fee payment receipt (see next step)
+- copy of your eServices fee payment receipt (if applicable) (see next step)